 Products with good ratings (typically above 4-star reviews) automatically rise to the top of Amazon SERPs.

 However, once a customer clicks through to your product’s listing page, they will skim through any negative reviews before deciding if to buy or not.

 Being fully aware of the importance of reviews when it comes to its shoppers’ final purchase decisions, Amazon is very serious on cracking down on fake reviews (where some sellers pay people to write fake positive reviews) and completely eliminating them from its platform.

 You can improve on your positive reviews tally by:

-– Directly contacting reviewers using the amzdiscover platform
+- – Directly contacting reviewers using the AMZDiscover or Cashbackbase platform

-– Make your customer aware that a product review shouldn’t include shipping feedback if you are using FBA
+- Make your customers aware that a product review shouldn’t include shipping feedback if you are using FBA.

 3) Questions & Answers